Castle Arcade

 The Castle Arcade is a shopping arcade in Cardiff, South Wales.

 Started in 1887, it runs south from opposite Cardiff Castle, and then turns east to exit on the High Street, in the Castle Quarter.
-One of the longer of Cardiff's famous Victorian arcades, it is also one of Cardiff's only two level shopping arcades, the other being Cardiff Market.

-Castle Arcade has a variety of small shops including cafes, delicatessens, fair-trade and organic retailers.
-There are also several shops on the gallery level.

 History

 Castle Arcade, one of Cardiff's historic shopping arcades, was constructed in 1887 by architect Edwin Seward for the Bute Estate.
 It was part of the Marquess of Bute's urban development plans, which transformed Cardiff into a thriving commercial hub in the late 19th century.

-The arcade suffered damage during the Cardiff Blitz in 1941 but was later restored, retaining its original Victorian character.
+The arcade suffered damage during the Cardiff Blitz in 1941 and was later restored, retaining its original Victorian character.

 Cultural significance

 Castle Arcade was Grade II* listed in 1975, being the "finest of Cardiff's Victorian arcades".
 The four storey entrance block facing onto the High Street is separately listed, also as Grade II*.

 Castle Arcade is a key part of Cardiff's heritage tourism, featured in films and TV shows such as Doctor Who.